Lessons in Gratitude for Kids

 As parents, we want to raise generous and gracious children.
 Learn how to encourage an attitude of gratitude in your child.

 Express gratitude.
 Children are very sensitive to our reactions.
 When you receive a gift from your child, whether it is a piece of a cookie or an awkward looking napkin holder with pieces falling off, thank your child profusely.
 How you react to your child’s acts of kindness impacts development around gratitude.
+And, let your child see you thanking others, too, such as the clerk at the grocery store or the person who cuts your grass.

 Talk about what you liked best about your day.
 At dinner, each family member shares something good about their day.
 This practice helps focus attention on the wonderful lives we get to lead and helps encourage gratefulness.